 Antibiotic resistance is a clinical and public health crisis.
 The misuse of antibiotics is a primary driver of this issue and antibiotic stewardship programs are challenged to change clinical practice patterns in response to this growing problem.
 Penicillin allergy skin testing is a novel approach to address the misuse of antibiotics by optimizing antibiotic utilization and is now included in the CDC's Get Smart Program materials, IDSA Stewardship Guidelines, SHEA Guidelines, and is endorsed by the AAAAI.

-Pocket Playbook for the Core Elements of Antimicrobial Stewardship
+Pocket Guide for the Core Elements of Antimicrobial Stewardship

-This pocket playbook is intended to provide a practical overview of stewardship implementation with a focus on penicillin allergy skin testing.
+This pocket guide is intended to provide a practical overview of stewardship implementation with a focus on penicillin allergy skin testing.

 IDSA: New Antimicrobial Stewardship Guideline 2016

 The new Antibiotic Stewardship Guidelines focus on practical advice for implementation

 CDC: Core Elements of Hospital Antibiotic Stewardship Programs

 This document summarizes core elements of successful hospital Antibiotic Stewardship Programs.
 It complements existing guidelines on ASPs from organizations including the Infectious Diseases Society of America.

 Why Penicillin Allergy Skin Testing?

 Instructions for Conducting and Interpreting Penicillin Allergy Skin Testing